-The BMI/BVT participates in international projects that serve the monitoring and the exchange of experiences in this field.
+The BMI/BVT generates information through open sources analysis and use of specific data bases.
+It participates in international projects that serve the monitoring and the exchange of experiences in this field.
 For example the Programme "Check the Web" by EUROPOL.